antcar112/regex-in-javascript/README.md

 const regex2 = /world/
 ```

-Once created, RegEx objects can be used with methods on both the RegEx Object and the String wrapper object.
+Once created, RegEx objects can be used with methods on both the RegEx Object and the String object wrapper.